kono/comp_db_rows/README.md

 # compdbrows
-Ruby script to compare the data of two tables of RDBMS whose sql does not have 'except' operator.
+Ruby script to compare the data of two tables(or views) of RDBMS whose sql does not have 'except' operator.
 It works on windows environment.
 It requires ruby-odbc gems.
 # examples
     compdbrows -y (yaml file) table_A table_B
-Configure odbc settings and write yaml file previously.
+Configure odbc settings and write yaml file before execute this script.
-Yaml file has settings of odbc datasource, username and password of each RDBMS.
+Yaml file must have settings of odbc datasource, username and password of each RDBMS.
 (If both tables are on same DBMS, you don't need to set dsn2, user2, pwd2 in yaml file.
 See spec/compdbrows_spec2.yaml)
 # auther